Still looking for that jihadist mass murderer in this Turkish nightclub attack, this attack in the RENA nightclub in Istanbul murdered 39 people.

 People are just sick of it.

-They're tired of being told that having a moment of pause about having uh people who cannot be really vetted from an area that is actively trying to infiltrate jihadists for mass casualty attacks into Western countries.
+They're tired of being told that having a moment of pause about having people who cannot be really vetted from an area that is actively trying to infiltrate jihadists for mass casualty attacks into Western countries.

-I mean, you just enough is enough.
+I mean, you just, enough is enough.

 Enough is enough.

-But there's also a discussion to be had about security.
+And I know there's a humanitarian impulse here, but there's also a discussion to be had about security.

-I mean, the stuff at the Times is writing.
+I mean, the stuff that the Times is writing is just, there's no basis in reality for it.

-All right, Buck in for Rush, back in a few.
+All right, Buck in for Rush.

-You know, you can get Rush 24-7, and with a membership to Rush 24-7, you don't have to miss Rush while he's out on vacation.
+You know, you can get Rush 24-7 and with a membership to Rush 24-7.

-You can also relive Russia's greatest radio moments, scour the archives of years of broadcast excellence, or watch his programs on the colorful Ditto Cam video.
+You can also relive Rush's greatest radio moments, scour the archives of years of broadcast excellence, or watch his programs on the colorful DittoCam video.

-You'll be prepared to deflect any of the craziness that liberals throw at you, and they will throw some crazy, because that's how they do it.
+You'll be prepared to deflect any of the craziness that liberals throw at you, and they will throw some crazy because that's how they do it.

 Join today and get four extra weeks of Rush 24-7 free.